The Fundamentals of Electronic Data Capture

 In addition to the above types of EDC users, study patients may also contribute data to the EDC system, either directly through a specialized role in the software, or via a separate device and/or application that transmits data to the EDC system.
 The practice of patients entering data is called ePRO (electronic patient reported outcomes).

-Why use EDC software?
+Why use electronic data capture software?

 Today, the majority of new clinical trials use electronic data capture software.
 Some of the common motivations for using EDC include: